Starting daysStarting days are Monday to Friday all year around except December and Ramadan

 Food

 Volunteers are provided with three local meals per day during weekdays (breakfast, lunch and dinner).
-Breakfast is self-serve at the accommodation and includes tea, coffee, fruits, bread (with Nutella & jam), eggs, etc. Lunch and dinner are prepared in the volunteer house.
+Breakfast is self-serve at the accommodation and includes tea, coffee, fruits, bread (with Nutella and jam), eggs, etc. Lunch and dinner are prepared in the volunteer house.
 Drinking water is provided.

 During weekend, volunteers are free to use the kitchen if they wish to cook but they can also go out with or without volunteer coordinators for meals.